5 Characteristics of a Strong Precious Metals Recovery Program

 Certificates and standards can provide you with guidance in understanding the effort a company puts into ensuring and maintaining a high-quality operation.
 Certifications for precious metals refineries may include,

 - ISO 9001 certification (quality), ITAR registration (for sensitive or proprietary materials),

 - EPA and other essential operating permits.

-When a refinery is managing material of value, it’s always advised to work with a vendor who can be flexible in how they return the value to their customers.
+When a refinery is managing material of value, it is always advised to work with a vendor who can be flexible in how they return value to their customers.
 Flexibility with financial settlements including refining terms, “per pound” purchases, pool accounts, transfers to fabricators or banks is always useful especially when you’re dealing with materials of concern.

 It can take time to build trust within the industry, especially when dealing with high-value material.
 However finding the right vendor will help you create a smooth program and gain maximum recovery of the precious metals retained in your materials.

 Learn more about precious metals recovery and refining.